appurist/sossbox/ssl/README.md

 Rename your file to use those file names and the server will automatically recognize and use them with no configuration necessary.

-In the SOSSBox root folder, these files would refer to the serving of the `public` folder.
+In the SOSSData root folder, these files would refer to the serving of the `public` folder.